Foyle's War

 Foyle's War is a British detective drama television series set during and shortly after the Second World War, created by Midsomer Murders screenwriter and author Anthony Horowitz and commissioned by ITV after the long-running series Inspector Morse ended in 2000.
 It began broadcasting on ITV in October 2002.
-ITV director of programmes Simon Shaps cancelled Foyle's War in 2007, but Peter Fincham (Shaps' replacement) revived the programme after good ratings for 2008's fifth series.
+ITV director of programmes Simon Shaps cancelled Foyle's War in 2007, but Peter Fincham (Shaps's replacement) revived the programme after good ratings for 2008's fifth series.
 The final episode was broadcast on 18 January 2015, after eight series.

 Description

 Detective Chief Superintendent Christopher Foyle (Michael Kitchen), a widower, is quiet, methodical, sagacious, scrupulously honest and frequently underestimated by his foes.
 Many of his cases concern profiteering, the black market and murder, and he is often called on to catch criminals who are taking advantage of the confusion created by the war.
 Although Foyle often comes up against high-ranking officials in the British military or intelligence services who would prefer that he mind his own business, he seeks justice tenaciously.
 Throughout the series, he is assisted by his driver, Samantha "Sam" Stewart (Honeysuckle Weeks), and Detective Sergeant Paul Milner (Anthony Howell).

-The first six series are set during the Second World War in Hastings, Sussex, England, and in series seven, Foyle works after retirement for MI5 on Cold War espionage.
+The first six series are set during the Second World War in Hastings, Sussex, England.
+In series seven, Foyle works after retirement for MI5 on Cold War espionage.
 The stories are largely self-contained.
 There are some running plot strands, primarily involving the career of Foyle's son Andrew Foyle (Julian Ovenden) – a fighter pilot in the Royal Air Force – or Foyle's relationships with minor characters.
 Each episode runs for 90 to 100 minutes, filling a two-hour time slot on ITV when commercials are included.

 Production

-In a newspaper article and an interview accompanying the series-one DVD set, Horowitz explained that he was seeking a name which evoked the early 1940s.
+In a newspaper article and an interview accompanying the series one DVD set, Horowitz explained that he was seeking a name which evoked the early 1940s.
 He thought of Foyles bookshop in London's Charing Cross Road, once known for its archaic business practices and its owner, Christina Foyle; Christopher was the nearest male name to Christina.
 After Christina Foyle's death, control of Foyles passed in 1999 to her nephew Christopher.
 Christopher Foyle made a cameo appearance in the episode "Bad Blood", although his scene was cut from PBS airings in the US.

 The series is also notable for its attention to historical detail, and the drama is frequently moved along by historical events of the Second World War.
 Horowitz considered that to honour the veterans of the war it was important to get the details correct.
 As the series progressed, he became more interested in the "murder mystery" format than the portrayal of history and exploration of the Home Front.
 Nevertheless, the Imperial War Museum is credited in an advisory capacity in some episodes.
 St Just, in Croft Road, Hastings, was used as the location for Foyle's home.